P.I. Baranov Central Institute of Aviation Motors is a world-class research center

-Being the Russian Federation’s State Research Center, federal state unitary enterprise Central Institute of Aviation Motors named after P.I.
-Baranov is a world-class scientific center, an organization conducting the whole scope of research activity necessary for the development of the aircraft engines and gas turbine units based on them.
+Being the Russian Federation’s State Research Center, the 'P.I.
+Baranov Central Institute of Aviation Motors' Federal State Unitary Enterprise is a world-class scientific center, an organization conducting a whole scope of research activities necessary for the development of aircraft engines and gas turbine units based on them.

-On behalf of the Russian Federation, the rights of the Institute's founder and owner of the Institute's property are exercised by National Research Center «Zhukovsky Institute».
+On behalf of the Russian Federation, the rights of the Institute's founder and owner of the Institute's property are exercised by the National Research Center «Zhukovsky Institute».

-Central Institute of Aviation Motors activity trends
+Central Institute of Aviation Motors activity directions

 Testing of aircraft engines, their systems and components in real operation conditions.

-Elaboration of the main areas of aircraft engine development forecast based on the world's leading aircraft science and engineering achievements.
+- Elaboration of the main areas of aircraft engine development forecast based on the world's leading aircraft science and engineering achievements.

-Engine development methodology.
+- Engine development methodology.

-Applied research in the field of conceptual design of various aircraft engine types; aircraft system and component design, as well as providing reliability and failure-free performance.
+- Applied research in the field of conceptual design of various aircraft engine types; aircraft system and component design, as well as providing reliability and failure-free performance.

-Test facility equipment and measurement instruments design.
+- Test facility equipment and measurement instruments' design.